Vruti26/Portfolio/README.md

-Portfolio
+## Portfolio

 This is a modern, fully-responsive, and customizable portfolio website template built with Next.js, Tailwind CSS, ShadCN UI, and Google's Genkit for AI-powered features.
-It's designed to be easily personalized and deployed on Firebase App Hosting.
+It's designed to be easily personalized and deployed on Vercel

+You can view it on https://vruti-portfolio.vercel.app

 ## ✨ Features